 Grand staircase and Fürstensaal, 1st floor

-Proof of vaccination or recovery (2G) together with an
+Proof of vaccination, recovery or testing (3G) together with an

 identification document is required for access to the building.

 FAQ on the current situation

 |Opening hours||11 November 2021 – 4 March 2022|

 Monday through Friday 11:00 – 19:00

 Closed on weekends and bank holidays, on 24 and 31 December 2021